California's community clinics need help

 Most clinic staff are from the communities they serve.
 We love the work we do, but long hours, poor pay and benefits, and not having a collective voice in improving care has taken a toll that has led to high turnover.
 Now with the physical exhaustion and trauma of working during the pandemic we are seeing workers leaving clinic jobs for better opportunities.
 COVID-19 has shined a light on the dramatic health disparities for low income, immigrant, and Black and Brown Californians—communities hit hardest by the pandemic.

-In 2022, we secured $70 million in recruitment and retention bonuses but we know that to address the long-standing problems facing our clinics, we have to continue to speak out and demand more for our patients and for the dedicated healthcare workers at our clinics.
+In 2022, we secured $70 million in recruitment and retention bonuses and in 2023 we won improved clinic transparency and a first-of-its-kind $25/hour minimum wage for clinic workers, but we know that to address the long-standing problems facing our clinics, we have to continue to speak out and demand more for our patients and for the dedicated healthcare workers at our clinics.
+We have to demand a union!

 Empowering Clinic Workers